chardskarth/remark-obsidian-links/README.md

 ## Obsidian Setting

-It is recommended to use the **full path(absolute path)** of links for `obsidian internal links`, so that you can replace some part of the path without worrying wherever your markdown file located on
+It is recommended to use the **full path(absolute path)** of links for `obsidian internal links`, so that you can replace some part of the path without worrying wherever your markdown file located on (by default, obsidian links direct to the closest file)

-you can set this at `obsidian > setting(preferences) > Files & Links > New link foramt` to `Absolute path in vault`.
+you can enable this at
+`obsidian > setting(preferences) > Files & Links > New link foramt` to `Absolute path in vault`.

 # Examples